sebashwa/clocko-ctrl/README.md

 # clocko:ctrl
-A hardware controller for clocko:do time tracking
+A device for [clocko:do](https://www.clockodo.com) time tracking

 ## Hardware

 The hardware part is not very complex.
-The controller consists of:
+The device consists of:

 * 1 display
 * 1 knob to select a task